-Between weeks 3 and 10, students will write a weekly response paper exploring the changes made to a film between the week's assigned screenplay and the final filmed version of that script.
-The paper must explore how the changes from script to screen strengthened or weakened the story from an audience's perspective.
-Papers must place an emphasis on concepts from the corresponding week's lecture material, but may also explore other topics related to character, tension, theme, or whatever piques your interest, so long as the basic prompt is also met.
+Students will write a weekly response paper beginning Week 3 exploring each corresponding screenplay and film as outlined in the Response Paper Assignment Sheet on D2L.
+The paper must analyze both the screenplay and film, evidencing engagement with both texts.
+Your analysis MUST relate to the concepts from the corresponding week's lecture material, but may also explore other topics related to character, tension, theme, or whatever piques your interest, so long as the basic prompt is also met.
 These responses must be 500 words in length and presented in Times New Roman 12 pt. font-approximately one single-spaced typed Word document page.
-File names should appear in the following format: LastName_FirstName_Assignment
+File names should appear in the following format: LastName FirstName Assignment